paulrobertlloyd/paulrobertlloyd-v3/_posts/journal/2007-01-07-seven_goals.markdown

 2. ### Learn More About My Profession

   I can't help feeling that since I left university I have stopped reading around the subject of design, and as a result my work has become uninspired.
 Time to start visiting museums and art galleries in the area!
-I also really need to start getting a grip on at least the basics of this JavaScript and <abbr title="Document Object Model">DOM</abbr> malarkey which I have been putting of for far too long now.
+I also really need to start getting a grip on at least the basics of this JavaScript and DOM malarkey which I have been putting of for far too long now.

 3. ### Take More Photos